donpark/html2jade/README.md

 While converting a fairly complicated theme package with ~20 HTML files, I had to hand-edit just twice.

-**NOT** compatiable with Node.js 0.11.x.
+**NOT** compatiable with Node.js 0.11.x, 0.12.x, and io.js.
 Last time I checked, incompatibility stems from `jsdom` module used by this tool.

 ## Requirements